 This may be disgusting, but it's also a useful reminder.
 These lumps of sewer fat have become relatively common in recent years, with multiple blockages occurring every day in parts of London's sewer system, according to Thames Water.
 They've even been given a name, "fatberg," like an iceberg made of fat.
 In 2013, workers in a London sewer also discovered a 15-ton fatberg about the size of a bus.

-That’s just really gross.
-Lard and dirty baby wipes congealed together to form the size of a bus.
-The lump caused damage to the sewer line and was discovered after people in the area reported having trouble flushing their toilets.
+That’s just really gross: lard and dirty baby wipes congealed together until they grow large enough to clog a sewer.
+Fatbergs can cause damage to sewer lines, and are often discovered after people in the area report having trouble flushing their toilets.

 This news is just what I need to make sure I’ll dispose of my bacon grease and cooking oil properly all the time now.
 How about you?

 Editor's note: This story has been updated since it was originally published in August 2013.